icp4apps/stack-hub/README.md

 **NOTE -** `exclude`/`include` are mutually exclusive, if both fields are populated an error will be thrown.

 #### Composition of public stacks / repositories.
-If the stacks and repositories you are including are all publically available then repo-tools can simply compose a new repository file that uses references to the existing stack asset locations.
+If the stacks and repositories you are including are all publicly available then repo-tools can simply compose a new repository file that uses references to the existing stack asset locations.
 When this type of build is required simply leave the `image-org` and `image-registry` fields of your configuration empty.
 The composed repository files will be stored in the `assets` folder generated when the tools are run.

 #### Packaging private stacks / repositories.
 If your stacks / repositories are hosted in a private environment that your deployment environment and tools cannot access, such as GitHub Enterprise,  you can leverage the repo-tools to create an NGINX image that can serve the assets required to make use of your stacks from within the deployment environment.
 When this type of build is required configure the `image-org` field to be the name of the org within your target registry and the `image-registry` field to be the URL of the actual registry the images will be placed in.
 You can optionally configure the name of the resulting image using the `nginx-image-name` field.
 Once run your local docker registry will contain the generated NGINX image which can be pushed to the registry your deployment environment will access.
-Once deployed the image will server the repository index files that were created as part of the build.
+Once deployed the image will serve the repository index files that were created as part of the build.

 You can find an [example configuration](https://github.com/appsody/repo-tools/blob/master/example_config/example_repo_config_appsody_stacks.yaml) within the example_config folder.